Noctiscreo/sysdoc/README.md

 https://codepen.io/noctiscreo/pen/BaWeaVz

 My original changes are in sysdoc.js.
-The second file, sysdoc2.js, is where I attempted to create a function dedicated to the calculations so that it could be reused.
-Something didn't work with the jquery and it would break.
-This is something that could obviously be improved.
-I also could have used 'let' instead of 'var' to update the code a little bit.
+The second file, sysdoc2.js, is where I attempted to create a function dedicated to the calculations so that it could be reused, but something didn't work with the jquery and it would break.

 As with other small projects on my Github I uploaded the data knowing it was for test purposes only.